Golden Chicken Broth (Brodo di Pollo)

 pot of golden chicken broth

-Brodo di pollo, or chicken broth, is a foundational ingredient in many Italian kitchens.
-We use it in our risottos, soups, and sauces … Chicken broth just gives everything depth.
-I once tried to make French Onion soup without broth.
+This recipe for chicken broth comes from Italy, where it is known as Brodo di Pollo, or simply Brodo.
+It is a foundational ingredient in many Italian kitchens.
+We use it in our risottos, soups, sauces… Chicken broth just gives everything depth.
+I once tried to make French onion soup without broth.
 Just not the same.
 Not even close.

-We often have portions available in our freezer.
-Our modus operandi is to make it once and enjoy it several times.
-After decades of making broth, I was surprised to find, or rather not find, even a word on paper (or computer).
-Now that I’ve written it down, this chicken broth recipe feels like an heirloom.
+After decades of making broth, I was surprised to find, or rather not find, even a word written down (or typed) about how I make it.
+Now that I have, this recipe feels like a good heirloom.

 Yet it’s not really a recipe per se, just chicken simmered in a large stock pot with aromatics (a few vegetables, herbs and spices).
 You can make all sorts of broths, omnivore and vegetarian, using this same general method.

-But doesn’t it takes too long to make chicken broth?
+But doesn’t it take too long to make chicken broth?

 Not really.
 Making chicken broth is very easy.
 The issue has always been time.
 We have all been told and read in numerous cookbooks to simmer the ingredients for hours and hours on end.
 As it turns out, we don’t actually have to clear our schedule for the day or overnight to make a good chicken broth.
 It can be simmered for just an hour and come out very tasty.